soler2000/RevCam/README.md

 ### Fast branch updates without rebuilding dependencies

-If you frequently test branches that rebuild heavy packages like `aiortc`, `pylibsrtp`, or `av`, use `git worktree` to reuse the same repository clone and virtual environment.
+If you frequently test branches that rebuild native packages (for example `av` or `numpy`), use `git worktree` to reuse the same repository clone and virtual environment.
 Build the dependencies once on your main checkout, then create lightweight worktrees for feature branches: